-When you gaze out at layer after layer of insulation in your attic, extra ventilation is probably the last thing you think you need.
+When you gaze out at layer after layer of insulation in your attic, extra ventilation is Roof ventilation for your Austin, Texas-area homeprobably the last thing you think you need.
 After all, why would you spend so much time and money filling an attic with insulation only to turn around and let outside air in on purpose?
 Actually, there are several good reasons to ventilate your attic, regardless of your climate.
 In fact, proper attic ventilation pays off in hot weather as well as cool.

 During the summer months in Austin, your roof gets some harsh treatment.
 The sun beats down on it every day, baking its shingles and heating up your attic.
 Attics with improper ventilation get especially hot, upwards of 160° in many cases.
 As the temperature in your attic climbs, your shingles get baked from the inside out.
 The combination of relentless summer rays and scorching attic temperatures practically fries your shingles, loosening their adhesive layer and causing them to lose their shape and protective ceramic granules.

 Properly ventilated attics handle hot conditions much better.
 It only takes a little strategically placed ventilation to save your shingles and give them years of extra life so that you can prolong a roof replacement.

 As ventilation protects shingles in the summer, it also protects attic insulation in the winter.
 When you run the appliances in your home - washer, dryer, stove, and so on - they produce vapors that rise to your attic.
 In an under-ventilated attic, these vapors will condensate and drip onto your attic’s wooden framing and insulation.

 Damp insulation can cause a multitude of problems, the foremost of which are insulation deterioration and reduced energy efficiency.
 Mold is a risk too.

 Proper ventilation allows vapors to escape without condensing and creating moisture, thus ensuring that your attic stays clean and dry.